Download Charges

 📘

-• Ensure limit and last_charge_id are included in the payload for all requests after the first.
+• Ensure limit and starting_after are included in the payload for all requests after the first.

 • The total_count may need to be tracked across pages if not provided in the initial response, especially if has_more remains true beyond number_of_pages.